VHCosta/runner/README.md

-# The Runner
+# Runner
-A side-scroller/endless runner-type game made using SimpleGraphics Library
+A side-scroller / endless runner type game made using SimpleGraphics Library

-Seriously why you are reading me!?

-okay, since we are here:

 This Master piece was\
 Made and idealized by: